wachin/quadre/README.md

 This is great for cache folders, distribution/build folders and files, and those package manager folders like node_modules and bower_components.

+This is an updated version of Glenn Ruehle's now defunkt plugin - [exclude-folders](https://github.com/gruehle/exclude-folders).

 Install
 ---------------